tecoevo/riskyplay/README.md

-### This repository contains the simulation code, datasets and plotting code for the article "Optimising play for learning risky behaviour"
+### This repository contains the simulation code, datasets and plotting code for the article "Optimising play for learning risky behaviour" by Dharanish Rajendra & Chaitanya S. Gokhale.

 ## Overview